-- EV-1a.
-What is the fidelity of implementation of all components of Quality First, Coaching/Quality Improvement Plan, Child Care Health Consultation (CCHC), incentives, offset of licensing fees, instructional and other supports, scholarships, and T.E.A.C.H.?
-What are the profiles of the services received by providers, for example, what intensity of each service is received? - EV-1b.
-What is the relation between Quality First components (Coaching/Quality Improvement Plan, CCHC, incentives, offset of licensing fees, instructional and other supports, scholarships, T.E.A.C.H.) and Quality First Star levels? - EV-1c.
+- EV-1b.
+What is the relation between Quality First components (CCHC, Coaching/Quality Improvement Plan, incentives, offset of licensing fees, instructional and other supports, scholarships, T.E.A.C.H.) and Quality First Star levels? - EV-1c.
 How different are the levels of quality by Star level, as measured by the environmental rating scales (ERS), Classroom Assessment Scoring System (CLASS), and Quality First point scale, and do Quality First cut scores measure meaningful differences between Star levels? - EV-1d.
-Are the levels of quality by Star level, as measured by the environmental rating scales (ERS), Classroom Assessment Scoring System (CLASS), and Quality First point scale, improving over time, and how do Quality First levels of quality compare with quality of programs that do not participate in Quality First? - EV-1e.
-What is implemented by each FFN grantee, what is the intensity of the service, and to what extent is implementation consistent with First Things First standards of practice? - EV-1f.
-What consistent FFN approaches, or models, are emerging that reflect best practices? - EV-1g.
-What families use FFN care?
-How common is family use of FFN care?
-What are barriers to FFN care providers becoming regulated?
+Are the levels of quality by Star level, as measured by the environmental rating scales (ERS), Classroom Assessment Scoring System (CLASS), and Quality First point scale, improving over time, and how do Quality First levels of quality compare with quality of programs that do not participate in Quality First?

 Implementation refers to the activities that put a defined program (or a set of practices, or an intervention) into place.
 Levels of implementation affect the outcomes that programs are able to achieve.
-Following a conceptual framework (the logic models referred to in Section I and detailed in Attachment 2) describing the intended First Things First activities to be studied, an implementation evaluation creates plans for interviewing program participants, observing activities and interactions among providers and participants, and tabulating service data in participating communities.
+Following a conceptual framework (the logic models referred to in Section II and detailed in Attachment 2) describing the intended First Things First activities to be studied, an implementation evaluation creates plans for interviewing program participants, observing activities and interactions among providers and participants, and tabulating service data in participating communities.

-In learning details about the extent to which, and how well, the critical elements of Quality First are implemented, First Things First will enable its Board, Councils, and stakeholders to make informed decisions about future work in this strategy area.
+In learning details about the extent to which, and how well, the critical elements of Quality First are implemented, First Things First will enable its Board and stakeholders to make informed decisions about future work in this strategy area.
 The implementation studies should collect data on factors that potentially influence implementation, including community variables, provider characteristics, characteristics of the service itself, the service's delivery system, specific practices and processes, staffing, and the service's support system (such as training and technical assistance).
 Understanding the implementation process is crucial for effectively replicating the services, programs, and strategies.
 In addition, when other studies examine child and family outcomes, the implementation studies will allow First Things First to better understand why particular outcomes were observed and provide insights into the steps that could be taken to improve implementation, and, therefore, future outcomes.

-As First Things First addresses Question EV-1a, the Panel encourages First Things First to design the studies to learn about how the answers differ for subgroups of participants - including subgroups defined by scholarship status, children's ages, types of provider, attendance (dosage), tribal context, and children's demographics (including household income, special needs status, home language, and child English-language-learner status).
+As First Things First addresses Question EV-1a, the Panel encourages First Things First to design the studies to learn about how the answers differ for subgroups of participants-including subgroups defined by scholarship status, children's ages, types of provider, attendance (dosage), tribal context, and children's demographics (including household income, special needs status, home language, and child English-language-learner status).

 Although Question EV-1d is important for First Things First, the Panel recognizes that it will take time to implement.
-Therefore the Panel suggests that First Things First set a priority on beginning the planning and collection of relevant baseline data as the integrated database is being developed (see Recommendation IN-4).
+Therefore the Panel suggests that First Things First set a priority on beginning the planning and collection of relevant baseline data as the integrated database is being developed (see

+Recommendation IN-4).
 Then, when it is appropriate to measure change over time and compare with non-Quality First programs, the necessary data will be available.